Work & Society

 ⚠️ Avoid This

-Avoid arriving at a Japanese school without a confirmed appointment, as it can be seen as highly disruptive and impolite.
+Avoid arriving at a Japanese school without a confirmed appointment.
+Unannounced visits can be disruptive and may raise safety concerns.

 ✅ Tip